 Facebook, Instagram and Twitter are social media platforms used by La Voz.
 These are used to promote online content and for breaking news.
-Staff members should regularly "post" new work and "like" and "share" La Voz stories on these pages as well as on their own social media pages.
+Lead your staff members to regularly "post" new work and "like" and "share" La Voz stories on these pages as well as on their own social media pages.